Quickstart

 This stages only infrastructure files (.ana/, .claude/, CLAUDE.md, AGENTS.md), commits with --no-verify, and pushes.
 Pipeline data and per-developer state are automatically excluded.

-Run ana doctor to verify the installation is healthy — it checks CLI version, scan freshness, context quality, skill enrichment, and proof chain status in one dashboard.
+Run ana doctor to verify the installation is healthy — it checks CLI version, scan freshness, context quality, skill enrichment, proof chain status, and surfaces, plus an enforcement readout of the mechanical gates (test-evidence gate and process capture), in one dashboard.

 Step 3: First pipeline run